 (article continues below)

 1. Register within 12 months

-In order to receive the standard unemployment benefit or ARE (allocation d'aide au retour à l'emploi), you need to register with the Pôle Emploi, France’s national unemployment agency, within 12 months of the end of their last employment contract.
+In order to receive the standard unemployment benefit or ARE (allocation d’aide au retour à l’emploi), you need to register with the Pôle Emploi, France’s national unemployment agency, within 12 months of the end of your last employment contract.